 The PlayStation brand has had its share of Mario Kart copies and clones over the years.
-Some of them have been pretty good yet none of them have managed to beat Nintendo’s mega-popular and long going series with either sales or popularity.
+Some of them have been pretty good yet none of them has managed to beat Nintendo’s mega-popular and long going series with either sales or popularity.
 Why? good question really…

 The First Mario Kart copy on the PlayStation 4 comes from Vector Unit.
 Their game Beach Buggy Racing is first of many to come over the next 10 years.

 Being first can be both good and bad for a game and the developer although I have always had a soft spot for missing type of games on new consoles, I tend to end up with every new type of game on release day.

 It is quite interesting how Sony did not release a LittleBigPlanet Karting nor a Modnation Karting game on launch as both are established franchises by now and definitely a needed type of game on a console that is supposed to fit the whole family.

 I have a feeling many have that very same “I NEED THIS” urge so sales numbers tend to be higher if released early in the console cycle, at least compared to the userbase if it had been released later on.

 Oh, and yes, the pricing certainly helps too as it is only 7Euro or something.

 The game kicks off with a bunch of options and it instantly gave me a feeling of a “wannabe” ModNation game, that feeling changed after a few minutes with browsing and a race or two.
 The game has quite a few customization options for a non-full priced game and it feels like it’s filled to the brim with tracks, cups and there is even a platinum trophy too.